 Commuters can reach Harlem via the 1, 2, 3, 4, 5, 6, A, B, C, and D trains, as well as 18 Manhattan bus lines and 5 Bronx bus lines.
 The Metro-North commuter rail connects Westchester County with Manhattan at its 125th Street stop.
 Seven bridges connect Harlem to the eastern boroughs of New York City.
 Commuters from Queens can take the M60 express bus, which starts at LaGuardia Airport and cuts through Astoria, crosses the Triboro Bridge, and runs from 125th street to the Upper West Side.

-The continued extension of the 2nd Avenue Q train is expected to create more convenient transportation options, as is the George Washington Bridge Bus Terminal.
+The continued extension of the 2nd Avenue Q train is expected to create more convenient transportation options, as will the George Washington Bridge Bus Terminal.

 Walkers will find their daily commute enhanced by the abundance of murals and park space in the neighborhoods, including Riverside, Morningside, St. Nicholas, Marcus Garvey, and Jackie Robinson Parks.